gordonguthrie/literatecodereader/README.md

-# literatecodereader
+# Literate Code Reader

-a compiler for turning ordinary code into literate code for reading
+A compiler for turning ordinary code into literate code for reading